 |Minimum no. of craftspeople required|

 Marbling consists of floating ink or paint on a surface to create a pattern.
 The colour may be simply dropped on to create random blobs or the ink/paint may be blown or swirled using an implement to create a pattern.
 A sheet of treated paper is then carefully placed on the paint and the pattern transfers to the paper.
-The process was first developed in China and Japan, before travelling to Central Asia, India, Iran and Turkey, before reaching Europe in the seventeenth century.
+The process was thought to be first developed in China and Japan, before travelling to Central Asia, India, Iran and Turkey, before reaching Europe in the seventeenth century.
 Now there is evidence to suggest it actually developed independently in Persia and didn’t necessarily come through from Japan.